-If you are a homeowner, you have probably thought about doing some insulating in the walls and roof of your home.
+If you are a homeowner in Harrisburg or Carlisle, you have probably thought about doing some insulating in the walls and roof of your home.
 You can also save money by insulating your hot water tank.
 Here are some reasons why this can help save on your energy bills in the long run.

 Using insulation in your walls and your roof can help you save money when it comes to your heating costs.
 It is also possible to save money if you insulate your hot water heater, and it can also help you avoid potential problems.
 This will help to lower your energy costs.
 It is a simple and inexpensive project to help you improve your energy efficiency.